 Couples who wish to dissolve their marriage must file a complaint for an absolute divorce or a limited divorce and list their grounds for seeking it.
 A spouse could plead adultery and allege that their partner was unfaithful, that they did not condone it or forgive it, and that they have not engaged in the same conduct.

 Maryland is a fault-based state, and adultery is one of the legal grounds for divorce.
 However, judges do not typically give a lot of weight to adultery because it can be difficult to prove and often involves hearsay.
 Only adultery that is proven may impact divorce litigation.
 For example, a spouse who successfully establishes their partner’s adulterous behavior can file right away.
 State courts are not concerned about adultery and do not want to get involved with placing blame on one party for infidelity.
 A seasoned attorney familiar with adultery divorce in Maryland could help a claimant list their reasons for filing and advocate for their legitimacy.

 To prove their case, a person must present evidence in court either through testimony or with documents such as pictures.
 An estranged spouse must also prove that their partner had an inclination and opportunity to commit adultery.
 For example, a witness could testify that they saw the alleged adulterer in a restaurant holding hands and kissing someone other than their spouse.
 Additionally, evidence could be gathered from text messages between the parties which mention the nature of their relationship.

 Division of Assets

 Maryland courts would consider adultery when awarding monetary awards and dividing marital property equitably.
 However, adultery on its own is not a deciding factor for how to divide shared assets.
-Fortunately, a knowledgeable adultery divorce lawyer in Maryland can help an estranged spouse examine their assets and determine a favorable outcome to pursue in court proceedings.
+Fortunately, a knowledgeable lawyer in Maryland can help an estranged spouse examine their assets and determine a favorable outcome to their adultery divorce proceedings.